DharmeshPandav/dirbot/README.rst

 HTTP_PROXY
 ==========

-This project uses a HTTP proxy layer to scrape the website data from public domain wbsite.. this project redirects it's trafic from the localhost proxy hosted on port no 8123 ( polip proxy)
+This project uses a HTTP proxy layer to scrape the website data from public domain website.. this project redirects it's traffic from the localhost proxy hosted on port no 8123 ( polipo proxy)

 USER_AGENT_LIST
 ===============

-This project uses the USER_AGENT_LIST attribute of Scrapy setting.if defined , scrapy engine uses random user agend from the USER_AGENT_LIST pool and makes each request using new USER_AGENT
+This project uses the USER_AGENT_LIST attribute of Scrapy setting.if defined , scrapy engine uses random user agent from the USER_AGENT_LIST pool and makes each request using new USER_AGENT

 DOWNLOADER_MIDDLEWARES
 ======================

-This project uses the Download middlewares attribute of scrapy settting to inject custom code between and request object and source website,public domain)...
+This project uses the Download middle-wares attribute of scrapy stetting to inject custom code between and request object and source website,public domain)...

 In this project we are injecting two custom modules(class) ,
  1. RandomUserAgentMiddleware:
     to get random user agent for every request scrapy makes to scrape data
  2. ProxyMiddleware:
-    to use the cusomt proxy setup to mask our identity and to scrape the data from public domain website anonymously
+    to use the custom proxy setup to mask our identity and to scrape the data from public domain website anonymously

 usage of TOR and POLIPO
 =======================